 Gather These Supplies

-Mod Podge Gold Glitter (you can also use Sparkle or Silver)
+- Mod Podge Glitter (you can also use Sparkle or Silver)

-My paper doilies came from the baking section of the craft store.
+My paper doilies came from the baking section of the dollar store.

 Then you get to paint them, which is fun.
 Make sure to have a piece of paper underneath because of the holes in the doilies.
 I painted on both sides and picked three obvious fall colors (a total of nine doilies).
 Pick whatever colors you like.